Reinforcement Learning in Practice: Opportunities and Challenges: Challenges

 Reward shaping is to modify reward function to facilitate learning while maintaining optimal policy~\citep{Ng1999}.
 It is usually a manual endeavour. \citet{Jaderberg2018Quake} employ a learning approach in an end-to-end training pipeline.

 Reward functions may not be available for some RL problems.
 In imitation learning~\citep{Osa2018}, an agent learns to perform a task from expert demonstrations, with sample trajectories from the expert, without reinforcement signals.
 Two main approaches for imitation learning are behavioral cloning and inverse RL.
-Behavioral cloning, or learning from demonstration, maps state-action pairs from expert trajectories to a policy, maybe as supervised learning, without learning the reward function~\citep{Levine2020course}.
+Behavioral cloning, or learning from demonstration, maps state-action pairs from expert trajectories to a policy, maybe as supervised learning, without learning the reward function~\citep{Levine2021course}.
 Inverse RL is the problem of determining a reward function given observations of optimal behavior~\citep{Ng2000}.
-Probabilistic approaches are developed for inverse RL with maximum entropy~\citep{Ziebart2008} to deal with uncertainty in noisy and imperfect demonstrations. \citet{Ross2010} reduce imitation learning and structured prediction to no-regret online learning, and propose DAGGER, which requires interaction with the expert.
+Probabilistic approaches are developed for inverse RL with maximum entropy~\citep{Ziebart2008} to deal with uncertainty in noisy and imperfect demonstrations. \citet{Ross2010} reduce imitation learning and structured prediction to no-regret online learning, and propose Dataset Aggregation (DAGGER), which requires interaction with the expert. \cite{Belogolovsky2021} study a contextual inverse RL problem. \cite{Likmeta2021} study inverse RL with multiple experts and non-stationarity.

 A reward function may not represent the intention of the designer.
 A negative side effect of a misspecified reward refers to potential poor behaviors resulting from missing important aspects.
 An old example is about the wish of King Midas, that everything he touched, turned into gold.
 Unfortunately, his intention did not include food, family members, and many more. \citet{Hadfield-Menell2016} propose a cooperative inverse RL (CIRL) game for the value alignment problem. \cite{Dragan2020} talks about optimizing intended reward functions.